pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

-An instance of the `ElementManager` must be parameterized with an `IBodyCache`--
+An instance of the `ElementManager` is parameterized with an `IBodyCache`--
 a strategy for storing handle/body relationships.
 Each Handly-based model
 should provide its own, model-specific implementation of the `IBodyCache`,
 which may be as tricky as overflowing LRU cache(s) or as simple as a `HashMap`: